 Physiatrists work in various settings, including outpatient clinics, hospitals, rehabilitation centers, and long-term care facilities.
 These specialists treat a wide range of medical conditions that affect the musculoskeletal system and nervous system.

 Kansas City Orthopedic Alliance is the largest orthopedic practice in the metro.
 With a team of over 50 providers, we have orthopedic surgeons, sports medicine doctors, advanced practice providers, and physiatrists in Kansas City.
-Together, we treat thousands of patients each year across our 6 locations—Overland Park, Merriam, Leawood, Belton, Kansas City, and Blue Springs.
+Together, we treat thousands of patients each year across our 5 locations—Overland Park, Leawood, Belton, Kansas City, and Blue Springs.

 Our physiatrists use the latest technology to evaluate, diagnose, and treat injuries and conditions.
 In this blog, our physiatrists in Kansas City share more about the field, what it means to be a physiatrist, how to choose the right physiatrist for your needs, and more.